26 Easy Dinner Party Recipes I Turn to Whenever I Want to Wow a Crowd

 • Serves: 4

-Hot pot might be the greatest (and easiest) dinner party recipe out there, because everyone picks and cooks their own adventure whatever ingredients you prep ahead of time.
-Try including multiple meats, seafoods and vegetables (like ribeye, shrimp, broccoli and mushrooms) for variety, and don’t sleep on frozen dumplings for an indulgent twist.
+Hot pot might be the greatest (and easiest) dinner party idea out there, because everyone picks and cooks their own adventure whatever ingredients you prep ahead of time.
+Try including multiple meats, seafoods and vegetables (like ribeye, shrimp, broccoli and mushrooms) for variety, and don’t sleep on adding frozen dumplings for an indulgent twist.

-27. Slow Cooker Crispy Carnitas
+22. Slow Cooker Crispy Carnitas

 • Time Commitment: 8 hours